kona-13/JP-Vocab-GUI/README.md

 This application is intended to be used to learn and review vocab.

-Words pressed no on will be added to a new file called "wrong.txt".
+Words pressed "no" on will be added to a new file called "wrong.txt".

 The words were sourced from this list: https://docs.google.com/spreadsheets/d/13PjfuQSsbkixNGj_9U271M6eqGVVWp5ATRivKlN06S4/edit#gid=0